Jurager/teams/README.md

 ### Checking an Ability

-To check if a user has a specific ability in a team, you can use the following method:
+Use the following method to verify if a user has a specific ability within a team:

 ```php
 User::hasTeamAbility(object $team, string 'edit', object $article);